Memorizing numbers.

 1

-The nice thing about this program is that all you have to do is rewrite the numbers you assign to the variables.
+The beauty of this program is that you only need to change the numbers assigned to the variables.

-In fact, try changing the numerical values assigned to left and right.
+Actually, try changing the numbers assigned to left and right.

-Variables can be assigned directly to the results of formula calculations.
+Variables can be directly assigned the result of a calculation.

-In the following program, value is assigned the result 10+30.
+In the following program, the value will be assigned the result of 10 + 30.

 The following program is an example of adding 30 to the number stored in the variable value.

-The point of this program is in the += operator.
+The key to this program lies in the += operator.

-This operator has the function of increasing the value of the variable on the left by the number on the right.
+This operator has the functionality of incrementing the value of the variable on the left by the number on the right.

-Earlier, a value of 30 was added to the already assigned value of 10.
+Previously, the value 30 was added to what was already assigned to 10.

-This operator part can also be rewritten as follows
+This part of the operator can also be rewritten as follows.

 Because it says that value and value+30 are equal.

-Operators with similar functionality are available for other calculations.
+Operators with similar functionality are also available for other calculations.

-The operator that increases the value of a variable by one is the ++ operator and is called increment.
+The operator to increment a variable's value by one is the ++ operator, which is called an increment.

-The following program is an example of using increment and decrement.
+The following program demonstrates examples using increment and decrement.

-In the following program, value is assigned the result 10+30.
+In the following program, the value will be assigned the result of 10 + 30.

 #include <stdio.h>